VictorZhao730/Robot_DID/README.md

 ## Limitations and Future Work

-- Key rotation does not yet require an on-chain signature from the new key.
+- Key rotation does not yet require a proof-of-possession signature from the new key; rotation is also blocked while the DID is suspended.
 - Unanchored credentials are not protected against `issuedAt` backdating; high-risk types should require anchoring.
+- Browser UI and Node CLI use equivalent but separately maintained policy logic (`ui/js/` vs `lib/`) — risk of policy drift if only one side is updated.
+- `proofPurpose` and per-type `maxValidityDays` are set at issuance but not fully enforced at verification (expiry and signer checks are enforced).
+- `RobotOwnershipCredential` / `OWNER_ISSUER_ROLE` exist in contracts but are not in the eight-type policy set.
-- Custom `did:uzheth` method; no full JSON-LD resolver service.
+- Custom `did:uzheth` method; no full JSON-LD resolver service; not W3C VC-JWT / JWS compatible.
 - Event timeline queries a bounded recent block range.

 See `summary.md` for a detailed feature list, threat mitigations, and design notes.